Sentencing Attorney Thomas Gallagher’s guide to sentencing in a criminal case.

 In the case of felonies, an executed sentence means a Criminal Commitment Order giving legal authority (ownership) over the person of the defendant to the Minnesota Department of Corrections or the U.S. Bureau of Prisons.

 Slavery today: Thirteenth Amendment to the U.S. Constitution:

 “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.”

 After that, DOC (or BOP) can release the defendant from prison on Supervised Release, Parole, transitional programming, half-way houses, etc. The law or a judge many partially or fully restore civil rights after that.

-The defendant’s right to an executed sentence in Minnesota
+Defendant’s right to an executed sentence

 Under Minnesota law, a defendant generally has the right to demand the Minnesota court “execute” their sentence.
 State v.
 Rasinski, 472 N.W.2d 645, 651 (Minn.
 1991); see also, Minn.
 Stat. §609.135, subd.
 7. But defendants rarely ask judges to execute their full sentences.